DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/guides/virtual-scrolling.md

 ## Overview

-The DataGrid component can handle a large amount of data passed to it.
+The DataGrid component can process a large amount of data.
 In some cases, it may be required to show thousands of records.
-As an alternative to paging with hundreds of pages, we porivide the virtual mode for data presentation.
+As an alternative to dividing data by hundreds of pages, we provide the virtual mode for single-page data presentation.

 ## Plugin List

 The `VirtualTableView` plugin is available for the Bootstrap 3 theme.
-It can be used as an alternative to the `TableView` plugin.
+It can be used instead of the `TableView` plugin.

 There are no base plugins that implement virtual scrolling.
 It is designed as an alternative to an ordinary table template for the [TableView](table-view.md) plugin.

-Note that the [plugin order](../README.md#plugin-order) is very important.
+Note that the [plugin order](../README.md#plugin-order) is important.

 ## Basic Setup

-The main difference between the virtual mode and the ordinary one is that cell dimensions should be defined.
-Virtual table has predefined default row height.
-It is adapted for typical Bootstrap table.
+Unlike the ordinary mode, the virtual mode requires cell size to be defined.
+By default, row height adapted for typical Bootstrap table.

-The following example demonstrates the basic DataGrid with the virtual scrolling setup:
+The following example demonstrates the basic DataGrid with the virtual scrolling:

 [DEMO](http://devexpress.github.io/devextreme-reactive/react/datagrid/demos/#/virtual-scrolling/basic)